 Reasons for claim rejections

-The most important thing that the buyers need to understand about health insurance is that their insurance providers cannot reject claims without backing it with a valid reason.
+The most important thing that buyers need to understand about health insurance is that their insurance providers cannot reject claims without backing them with a valid reason.
 More often than not, it is your own mistake that can lead to claim rejection.
 Some common ones are listed below:

-If you have filled in wrong details of the policyholder at the time of buying a policy, then it can lead to claim rejection.
-Instead of relying on insurance agents filling up your forms, consider doing it yourself.
+If you have filled in the wrong details of the policyholder at the time of buying a policy, then it can lead to claim rejection.
+Instead of relying on insurance agents to fill up your forms, consider doing it yourself.

 You need to make a full disclosure of your family’s medical history at the time of buying your medical insurance.